Hélène Desportes

-Hélène Desportes (1620 – June 24, 1675) is often cited as the first white child born in Canada (New France).
+Hélène Desportes (c.
+1620 – June 24, 1675) is often cited as the first white child born in Canada (New France).
 There is considerable disagreement about when she was born and, in particular, if she was born in Quebec or just before she arrived on the continent.

 Early life

 Her parents were French habitants Pierre Desportes (1580 – after 1629), who was in charge of the warehouse in Quebec as well as the village baker, and his wife Françoise Langlois (c1595 – after 1629), who settled in Quebec.
 Her father was a lawyer in the Parlement de Paris and an investor in the Company of 100 Associates which funded Champlain's colony.
 Her godmother was Madame Hélène Boullé, the wife of Samuel de Champlain.
 In his will, Champlain left her 300 livres (about $15,000 in 1997).

 After the fall of Québec City in 1629, Hélène and her parents, along with Champlain were transported to London, and then back to France.
 Shortly after peace was restored in 1632, Hélène returned to Québec, on May 16, 1633.